 - Flexeril (cyclobenzaprine) 2 ½-5 mg three times daily.

-- Compounding pharmacies (e.g., ITC Pharmacy 303-663-4224 ) can guide your physician on prescribing topical pain creams creating a mixture of medications, which can be highly effective for local areas of pain without significant side effects.
+- Compounding pharmacies (e.g., ITC Pharmacy 303-663-4224) can guide your physician on prescribing topical pain creams that are made by using a combination of medications.
+These can be highly effective for local areas of pain without significant side effects.

 There are literally dozens of other helpful pain treatments as well.
 For more information, see "Prescription Relief for Chronic Fibromyalgia Pain."

-There are many other helpful natural therapies, medications and other effective ways to help manage pain.
-These can be used to help keep you comfortable while we go after the pain's underlying causes.
+There are many other helpful natural therapies, medications and other effective ways to help manage discomfort.
+These are discussed at length in the most recent edition of my book From Fatigued to Fantastic!
+(Penguin September 2020).
+These can all keep you comfortable while we go after the pain's underlying causes.

 More Helpful Resources

 I treat patients worldwide.
 Consultations can be done in person or by phone.
 Email Sarah at appointments@EndFatigue.com for more information.

 My best-selling books The Fatigue and Fibromyalgia Solution, From Fatigued to Fantastic! (the #1 best-selling book of all time on CFS and fibromyalgia), and Pain Free 1-2-3 can supply you and your physician with all the information that you need to get treated effectively.